June 15, 2022

 ✔︎ The brand has fair labor practices and does not exploit workers in its supply chain.

 Vegan hair products do not contain any animal-derived ingredients.
-This includes ingredients like keratin, silk amino acids, which is often sourced from animals.
+This includes ingredients like keratin, and silk amino acids, which are often sourced from animals.

 Vegan hair products are cruelty-free, but not all cruelty-free hair products are vegan.

 It’s important to check the ingredients list of any hair product you’re considering to make sure it doesn’t contain any animal-derived ingredients.

 No, a product can be natural and still contain animal-derived ingredients.

 For example, some hair products may contain lanolin, which is derived from sheep’s wool.

 To be sure a product is vegan, check the ingredients list to make sure it doesn’t contain any animal-derived ingredients.